The history of Trefriw, Crafnant House & our story

 General merchandise was brought up river from the coast and the boats returned full of slate, ore and timber from the surrounding hills.

-Trefriw was also an important centre for the wool industry and the current Trefriw Woollen Mill is one of the main visitor attractions.
+Trefriw was also an important centre for the wool industry and the current Trefriw Woollen Mill is now one of the main visitor attractions in the area.

-It is one of the few surviving mills in Wales and it is still producing beautiful traditional Welsh fabric and blankets.
+It is one of the few surviving mills in Wales and it still produces beautiful traditional Welsh fabrics and blankets.

 An old postcard showing the centre of the village of Trefriw in North Wales